coffeeCoder69/MITworkshops/README.md

 PLEASE NOTE that some of the links might not be accessible to you unless you are logged in to MS teams from your learner.manipal.edu account!

-If anyone wants to contribute, go ahead!
+If anyone wants to contribute, go ahead and raise an issue!

-Format to be followed:

-just add a .txt file with recording links, and name the file with name of the workshop.
-I'll convert it to the required format, and link it to the appropriate place.

 # [CLICK HERE TO ACCESS RECORDINGS](Workshop_List.md)